128technology/docs/docs/install_qcow2_deployment.md

 ## Using NoCloud to provide cloud-init meta-data, user-data, and network-config

 Even when using a hypervisor that does not directly provide a cloud-init metadata service, it is possible to use NoCloud to seed the required data to cloud-init.
-On first boot, if the cloud-init process finds an attached disk with the volume label `cidata`, it will look on this disk for the configuration data that is typically provided by a hypervisor's metadata service.
-There are three specific configuration files that may be supplied for different purposes: `meta-data`, `user-data`, and `network-config`.
+On first boot, if the cloud-init process finds an attached disk with the volume label `cidata`, it looks on this disk for configuration data that is typically provided by a hypervisor's metadata service.

+There are three specific configuration files that may be supplied for different purposes:
+- `meta-data`
+- `user-data`
+- `network-config`

+### `meta-data`

-Instance meta-data must be provided.
-This will set the system's hostname which will also, by default, be used as the SSR's asset-id.
+Instance meta-data must be provided to sets the system hostname.
+By default it is used as the SSR's asset-id.
 An example of this data is shown below.

 ```
 instance-id: ssr1
 local-hostname: ssr1
 ```

+### `user-data`

-As discussed in the previous section, the user-data is very useful for automating onboarding of the VM by a Conductor.
+The user-data is very useful for automating the onboarding of the VM by a Conductor.
 Additional considerations should be made for persistent interface naming when using NoCloud.
-When network configuration is provided by a hypervisor's metadata service it maps the interface names to MAC addresses to provide this persistence.
-It is typically not feasible to have this information in advance in scenarios where NoCloud is used for automation.
-Instead, the NICs of the system should be mapped by PCI address to interface names.
-To obtain the list of PCI addresses of the NIC interfaces, a sample VM containing all required interfaces for the deployment should be booted on the hypervisor.
-As root, run the command `lshw -c net -businfo` on this VM to obtain this list of PCI addresses and substitute them in the example user-data shown below.
+When network configuration is provided by a hypervisor's metadata service, it maps the interface names to MAC addresses to provide this persistence.
+In scenarios where NoCloud is used for automation it is not feasible to have this information in advance.
+Instead, the NICs on the system should be mapped by PCI address to interface names.
+To obtain the list of PCI addresses of the NIC interfaces, use the following steps.

+1. Boot a sample VM containing all required interfaces for the deployment on the hypervisor.
+2. As root, run the command `lshw -c net -businfo` on this VM to obtain this list of PCI addresses.
+3. Using the example user-data below, substitute the PCI addresses using the naming convention `ge-0-X` as Linux will run into issues renaming the devices to the standard `ethX` naming convention.

 It may take some experimentation to identify which PCI address maps to the appropriate interface on the VM in the order they are added.
-Also, please note that Linux will run into issues renaming the devices to the standard `ethX` naming convention, a different interface naming convention must be used.
-It is suggested to use the convention `ge-0-X`.

-Below is an example user-data which will achieve persistent interface mapping as well as initialize a router to connect to a Conductor at address `10.10.10.10`.
-The file containing the configuration to map the new interface names to PCI address is written, along with the initializer preference file.
-Then, the system is initialized, the legacy `ifcfg-eth0` file that is no longer valid is removed, and finally the system is rebooted so that the new interface naming is applied.
+The example user-data below will achieve persistent interface mapping, as well as initialize a router to connect to a Conductor at address `10.10.10.10`.
+The subsequent initialization process is as follows:

+- The file containing the configuration to map the new interface names to PCI address is written, along with the initializer preference file.
+- The system is initialized.
+- The legacy `ifcfg-eth0` file (that is no longer valid) is removed.
+- The system is rebooted and the new interface naming is applied.

 ```
 #cloud-config